Online Leader Selection for Improved Collective Tracking and Formation Maintenance: Modeling Of Formation Maintenance And Tracking Of An External Reference

-As customary, we model the inter-agent communication capabilities by means of the (symmetric) \emph{adjacency matrix} $A\in\{0,1\}^{N\times N}$ with $A_{ij}=1$ if agents $i$ and $j$, $j\neq i$, can communicate, and $A_{ij}=0$ otherwise, $\forall\; i,j=1\ldots N$.
-We also denote with $\mathcal{N}_i = \{j \,|\, A_{ij} = 1\}$ the set of \emph{neighbors} of agent $i$, i.e., the agents with which $i$ can communicate, and let $\mathcal{G}$ represent the \emph{undirected communication graph} defined by the adjacency matrix $A$.
-Finally, we denote with $L$ the Laplacian matrix of $\calG$, i.e., $L={\rm diag}(A\Boldone)-A$, where $\Boldone$ represents a column vector of all ones of proper size ($N$, in this case), and ${\rm diag}$ returns the diagonal matrix associated to a vector.
-Although we do not restrict the graph $\calG$ to be constant over time, we nevertheless assume that $\calG$ stays always connected, i.e., there always exists a sequence of hops (edges) connecting any pair of agents in the communication network\footnote{One can always restrict the analysis to a suitable connected component containing the current leader of an otherwise disconnected graph.}.
-As well known, see, e.g., ~\cite{2010-MesEge}, this implies that $L$ has rank $N-1$, or, equivalently, that the second smallest eigenvalue $\lambda_2$ of $L$ (the algebraic connectivity of $\calG$) is positive.
+This section introduces the general model of our multi-agent scenario and the first contribution of our paper, i.e., a set of results concerning the considered general model.
+We consider a group of $N$ mobile agents modeled as points in $\mathbb{R}^d$, with $d\in\{2,3\}$, whose positions are denoted with $\Boldp_i\in\mathbb{R}^d$ for $i=1\ldots N$.
+As customary, we model the inter-agent communication capabilities by means of the (symmetric) \emph{adjacency matrix} $\BoldA=\{A_{ij}\}\in\{0,1\}^{N\times N}$ with $A_{ij}=1$ if agents $i$ and $j$, $j\neq i$, can communicate, and $A_{ij}=0$ otherwise, $\forall\; i,j=1\ldots N$.
+We also denote with $\mathcal{N}_i = \{j \,|\, A_{ij} = 1\}$ the set of \emph{neighbors} of agent $i$, i.e., the agents with which $i$ can communicate, and let $\mathcal{G}$ represent the \emph{undirected communication graph} defined by the adjacency matrix $\BoldA$.
+Finally, we denote with $\BoldL$ the Laplacian matrix of $\calG$, i.e., $\BoldL={\rm diag}(\BoldA\Boldone)-\BoldA$, where $\Boldone$ represents a column vector of all ones of proper size ($N$, in this case), and ${\rm diag}$ returns the diagonal matrix associated to a vector.
+We assume that $\calG$ is connected, i.e., there exists a sequence of hops (edges) connecting any pair of agents in the communication network\footnote{One can always restrict the analysis to a suitable connected component of the group.}.
+As well known, see, e.g.,~\cite{2010-MesEge}, this implies that $\BoldL$ has rank $N-1$, or, equivalently, that the second smallest eigenvalue $\lambda_2$ of $\BoldL$ (the algebraic connectivity of $\calG$) is positive.